siddh30/Chocolate-Classification/README.md

 # Chocolate-Classification

 ### Goal
 An easy project to help learners understand the basics concepts of Image Classification using Convolutional Neural Network and Tensorflow.
-The task is toc lassify different types of Chocolates (Dark and White) based on images from various brands such as Godiva and Lindt.
+The task is to classify different types of Chocolates (Dark and White) based on images from various brands such as Godiva and Lindt.
 Full dataset on Kaggle: - https://www.kaggle.com/datasets/siddharthmandgi/chocolate-classification